 - If this option is selected, the following occurs:

 Edit the review step from the Review Workflow section by clicking the Edit icon at the top of the step.
 The Edit Review Step screen appears.
-See Review Task - Create - Step 2 - Review Workflow - Add/Edit Review Step.
+See Performance Review Task - Review Workflow - Add/Edit Review Step.

 Add sections to add the pages the reviewer completes as part of the review.